Ad741773/My-All-Certificates-/README.md

 A portfolio of my achievements

-A record of credentials for professional opportunities
+A digital record of my credentials for employers and collaborators

-A reference point for showcasing my expertise
+A showcase of my dedication to lifelong learning and upskilling